Golden Year Six

 The Cavalier is back and makes an appearance at a costume party that Bruce and Dick attend.
 Together with a bunch of hired men who also dress as the Cavalier, Mortimer Drake—now going by “Albert Foster”—flees the scene.
 The Cavalier’s escape is guaranteed when a mob of eager kids show up—having been alerted by the Cavalier—looking for free Batman and Robin autographs.
 In the chaos, the Cavalier kidnaps Robin and sets him up in a deathtrap.
 While Batman saves Robin, the Cavalier steals a live whale from Gotham’s Whaling Museum.
 Following a trail of bulk-purchased fish, the Dynamic Duo locates the Cavalier’s lair and busts him.
 The Cavalier, for the first time in his life, goes to jail!
 Afterward, much to their dismay, Batman and Robin are forced to sign thousands of autographs for the children.
 The Dynamic Duo, following this case, places a pair of the Cavalier’s rapiers into their Hall of Trophies (as referenced in World’s Finest Comics #37).

 Alfred goes to the grocery store and mistakenly believes a pickpocket has snatched his wallet.
 Following the suspect into an alley, another man begins shooting at them.
 Alfred winds up saving the supposed pickpocket’s life and apprehends the mystery shooter, who turns out to be the brother of a well-known criminal.
 The other man turns out to be a famous chef who had dirt on the crook’s bro.
 Afterward, Alfred brings the chef home and he cooks a fancy meal for Bruce and Dick.
-(Note that Batman and Robin don’t appear—only in a film—in the third part of Batman #26.)[7]
+(Note that Batman and Robin aren’t in the third part of Batman #26, only appearing in a film.
+Batman #26 Part 3 is a future story that occurs in the 31st century.)

 Monk Bardo and Randy Roose escape from prison and hideout in New Mexico.
 Batman and Robin fly to New Mexico where they wind up in Lost Mesa, a secret ancient Pueblo city that has remained hidden for thousands of years.
 Unfortunately, the Pueblo tribe, in full ceremonial garb, has already been reached by Bardo and Roose, who warn them that Batman and Robin are evil.
 The Dynamic Duo is thrown in a pit and left to rot, but when Bardo and Roose try to rob the Lost Mesa temple they are exposed as villains.
 Nachee, the chief’s grandson, helps the Dynamic Duo escape captivity and they defeat Bardo and Roose.
 Batman and Robin are hailed as heroes by the tribe before dropping the knaves back in prison.